Paul Nehlen

-Paul Nehlen (born May 9, 1969) is an American businessman, white supremacist, retired politician, and former Congressional candidate from Wisconsin.
-He gained notoriety for his controversial remarks while running in 2016 and 2018 in the Republican Party's primary election in Wisconsin's 1st congressional district.
-He was soundly and notably defeated by incumbent Paul Ryan in the first primary election by 68 points and also defeated in the second primary by Bryan Steil (for U.S. Representative from Wisconsin's 1st congressional district.who would go on to win the general election) in Nehlen's much more quixotic run by 40.5 points.
-Nehlen has been rejected by the Wisconsin Republican Party, and by some white nationalists for his terrorist approach and his alliance with 'BowlGang'.
+Paul Nehlen (born May 9, 1969) is a white supremacist and former Congressional candidate from Wisconsin.
+During the 2016 and 2018 Republican Party primary elections in Wisconsin's 1st congressional district, he spouted various racist, white nationalist, nativist, protectionist, and antisemitic views.
+In 2016 he was defeated by incumbent Paul Ryan by 84 to 16 percent.
+The 2018 primary was won by Bryan Steil; Nehlen came third.

 An April 2018 article in The Daily Beast declared that Nehlen was becoming one of the highest profile white nationalists in the United States, but he has been unsuccessful politically, also losing the support of Breitbart News.
 His online accounts have been closed at Twitter and Gab because of his activities.
 Since early 2018 he has gained notice only for controversial remarks and largely disappeared from coverage in 2019.

 Early life

 Nehlen was born in Ohio, and has lived in Delavan, Wisconsin since 2014.

-He became a successful businessman and had stints at Deltech Engineering/United Dominion Industries and SPX Corporation, and he served until 2016 as the Senior VP of Operations at Neptune-Benson LLC, a subsidiary of Evoqua Water Technologies.
+He became a successful businessman and had stints at Deltech Engineering/United Dominion Industries and SPX Corporation.
+Until 2016, he served as the Senior VP of Operations at Neptune-Benson LLC, a subsidiary of Evoqua Water Technologies.
 He holds several patents related to filtering and manufacturing methods.
 In 2014, he registered a consulting business, Blue Skies Global LLC.
 It does not appear to have conducted any business to date.
 Nehlen was an advisory board member from the Midwest Region of Operation Homefront until 2016.

 Views

 Nehlen has espoused alt-right, racist, white nationalist, nativist, protectionist, and antisemitic views.
 He has used white nationalist memes to spread his message.
 Nehlen frequently uses the slogan: "It's OK to be white."
 He was formerly backed by Steve Bannon.
 Nehlen endorsed Republican Roy Moore in the 2017 Alabama U.S. Senate special election.
-A few have said his views and actions show he has neo-Nazi ideology and he has been endorsed by neo-Nazis.
+Some commentators have said his views and actions show he supports neo-Nazi ideology.
+He has also been endorsed by neo-Nazis, including the Daily Stormer, a neo-Nazi website operated by Andrew Anglin.